Article II - Administration

 Sec.
 70-64. - Powers, duties.

-The board of zoning appeals shall have the power and duty to hear and decide on applications for variances, special exceptions and appeals, in accordance with Code of Virginia, § 15.2-2309.
-The board of zoning appeals shall decide the issue within 60 days of such hearing.
-Before deciding on any application for appeal, variance or special exception, the board of zoning appeals shall advertise and hold a public hearing pursuant to Code of Virginia, §§ 15.2-2204 and 15.2-2309.
+The board of zoning appeals shall have the power and duty to hear and decide appeals, and to hear and decide applications for variances in accordance with Code of Virginia, § 15.2-2309.
+The board of zoning appeals shall have no power to grant special exceptions.

 Sec.
 70-65. - Other employees; compensation.